 - How long do you intend to keep the vehicle and how many kilometres will you travel?

 - Do you want or need to show the asset on the company balance sheet?

-Under the conditions of most finance leases you have no option or right to purchase the asset.
-However it is common practice that most financiers will consider an offer from you to purchase the asset at the end of the term for the residual value.
-Alternately, you may trade it in on a replacement, return it to the financier paying the difference between the residual and market value (residual risk) or even extend the lease for a further term.
+Under the conditions of most finance leases, you have no option or right to purchase the asset.
+However, it is common practice that most financiers will consider an offer from you to purchase the asset at the end of the term for the residual value.
+Alternately, you may trade it in for a replacement, return it to the financier paying the difference between the residual and market value (residual risk) or even extend the lease for a further term.

 A CHP can be arranged with or without a final balloon payment at the end of the term depending on what your budgetary requirements are.
 The repayments are fixed for the term of the CHP.
 An upfront deposit or trade-in, which will reduce your rental commitments, is optional.
 It is accounted for on the balance sheet.

 It is an agreement between an employee, the employer and the financier.
 The lease is taken out in the name of the employee and the employer agrees to take on the repayment responsibilities for the duration of the employee’s employment.
 It is not recorded on the balance sheet of the employer.